 man performing lat pulldowns on the Gronk Fitness Functional Trainer

-Additionally, the functional trainer has optional low row and lat pulldown seat attachments, which add even more versatility to an already versatile machine.
+Additionally, the functional trainer has optional low row and lat pulldown seat attachments, which add even more functionality to an already versatile machine, earning it a 5 out of 5 for its versatility.
 One warning that Coop gives is that the lat pulldown setup probably won’t have enough height to get a full range of motion for most athletes.

 Still, at $2,399 with free shipping, this functional trainer has great value, providing higher end components and aluminum pulleys at a competitive price.
 You can see more in our Gronk Fitness Functional Trainer review.